InseeFr/Pogues/doc/react-redux/process-actions.md

       //track of code ids, not code lables
       codeListById: state.codeListById,
       codeById: {
-        //see notes above if the syntax bothers you
+        //see notes below if the syntax bothers you
         //we keep all the codes unchanged...
         ...state.codeById,
         //...except for the code which was edited, which needs to be updated to